NNgen/NNgen.github.io/tutorial-ultra96v2-pynq/index.md

 - torch: 1.5.0
 - torchvision: 0.6.0

+- Vivado 2019.2

 Setup python environment and install NNgen
 ========================================

-In this tutorial, we create a virtual python environment by virtualenv.
+To avoid the pollution, we use virtualenv, a virtual python environment.
+If you prefer other virtual environments, please use them.

 Create virtual python environment
 --------------------